FlowFuse/website/src/blog/2024/04/using-webhook-with-node-red.md

 1. Drag an **inject** node onto the canvas and set the interval to your preference so that it triggers readings after a specific interval of time.
 2. Drag an **rpi-dht11** sensor node onto the canvas.
-3. Select the sensor model as "DHT11".
+3. Select the sensor model.
+Since I am using the DHT11 sensor, I will select "DHT11."
 4. Choose the pin numbering as **BCM GPIO**.
 5. Select the GPIO pin to which your sensor's data output is connected.
 6. Connect the **inject** node's output to the **rpi-dht11** node's input.